Kurento/kurento/source/user/faq.rst

    .. note::

-      Plain STUN doesn't constrain the range of ports that might be used, so by default you should open **all UDP ports**.
-You can, however, restrict which ports will be used by Kurento Media Server, by editing the file ``/etc/kurento/modules/kurento/BaseRtpEndpoint.conf.ini``.
-That allows to have a reduced set of ports open in your server.
+      The STUN protocol doesn't constrain the range of ports that might be used, so with the default configuration you should **open all UDP ports**.
+However, it is possible to edit the file ``/etc/kurento/modules/kurento/BaseRtpEndpoint.conf.ini`` and restrict the port range used by Kurento Media Server.
+That would allow to have a reduced set of ports open in your server.

 4. Lastly, start the ``Coturn`` server and the media server: